PlummersSoftwareLLC/Primes/PrimeRust/solution_1/README.md

 Contributors:
 - Michael Barber @mike-barber https://www.github.com/mike-barber -- original author
 - Kai Rese @Kulasko https://github.com/Kulasko -- numerous idiomatic improvements and detailed code review
-- @GordonBGood -- for algorithmic collaboration on the `unrolled-hybrid` solution
+- @GordonBGood -- for plenty of collaboration on the `unrolled-hybrid` and `extreme-hybrid` solutions; check out his solutions, including Nim, Chapel, Haskell and Julia.

 This is a somewhat Rust-idiomatic version that has the storage of prime flags abstracted out, with the prime sieve algorithm generic over the storage.
 Two kinds of storage are implemented: